Compressed Sensing with Upscaled Vector Approximate Message Passing: Adaptive CG in CG-VAMP

 \section{Adaptive CG in CG-VAMP}

-The developed tools in the previous section allow one to efficiently compute the correction for the CG algorithm and estimate the current uncertainty of the estimate $\xAB^t$.
-Yet, there is still the question of how many of those inner-loop iterations we should do at each outer-loop iteration in order to obtain consistent progression and efficient performance of CG-VAMP.
-Note that the optimal SE of Block A is met when the estimator $\bg_A$ is optimal \cite{VAMP}, which leads to a straightforward inequality
+The developed tools in the previous section allow one to efficiently estimate the correction scalar $\gamma_A^{t,i}$ and the SE for $\vAB^{t,i}$ after each CG iteration.
+Yet, there is still the question of how many of those CG iterations we should do at each iteration $t$ in order to obtain consistent progression and efficient performance of CG-VAMP.
+Note that within the family of Message Passing algorithms with a 1D SE it was shown \cite{VAMP}, \cite{OAMP} that the LMMSE estimator is the optimal choice with respect to the SE for Block A so that

-with equality when $i[t] \rightarrow \infty$.
-While this inequality implies that CG-VAMP has a lower convergence rate (in terms of outer loop iterations) in comparison to VAMP and this is usually a reasonable compromise, this inequality also means CG-VAMP may converge to a spurious fixed point that is far from the VAMP fixed point.
-Moreover, if the approximation produced by CG is sufficiently bad, then $\vAB^t$ might even increase with respect to $\vAB^{t-1}$ from the previous iteration $t$.
-Based on numerical experiments in the current and the previous work \cite{OurPaper}, we have observed that the number of the inner-loop iterations sufficient to achieve a certain reduction of $\vAB^t$ per-outer-loop iteration significantly changes with $t$ and therefore motivates the benefit in adaptive choice of $i[t]$ at each $t$.
+for $i \leq M$.
+The first consequence of this inequality is that CG-VAMP has a lower convergence rate (in terms of outer-loop iterations $t$) in comparison to VAMP and this is usually a reasonable compromise.
+However, this inequality also means CG-VAMP may converge to a spurious fixed point that is far from the VAMP fixed point.
+Moreover, if the approximation produced by CG is sufficiently bad, then $\vAB^{t,i}$ might even increase with respect to $\vAB^{t-1}$.
+Based on numerical experiments in the current and the previous work \cite{OurPaper}, we have observed that the number of the inner-loop iterations sufficient to achieve a certain reduction of $\vAB^{t,i}$ per-outer-loop iteration significantly changes with $t$ and therefore motivates the benefit in the adaptive choice of $i[t]$ at each $t$.

-To achieve a monotonic reduction of the variance $\vAB^t$ after each outer-loop iteration $t$, while keeping $i$ as small as possible, we can iterate the CG algorithm until the following inequality is met
+To achieve a monotonic reduction of the variance $\vAB^{t,i}$ after each outer-loop iteration $t$, while keeping $i$ as small as possible, we can iterate the CG algorithm until the following inequality is met